 List of Common Mistakes (Make Sure This Doesn’t Describe You!)

-- A vendor set up your account and Google Properties, and then never gave your business the password or login info.
+- A vendor set up your account and Google Properties, and then never gave your business the password, login info, or ownership.

 - Your business’s Google Properties are set up through business accounts instead of personal accounts (good job on that part).
 But “accounts” is plural.
 You have to sign into MULTIPLE Google accounts to access all of your business’s Google Properties.

-- Your business has a single account to manage all of its Google Properties, but the employee who set it up moved to Honolulu and never gave anyone the login credentials before he resigned from your business.
+- Your business has a single account to manage all of its Google Properties (good job on that part), but the employee who set it up moved to Honolulu and never gave anyone the login credentials or ownership before he/she resigned from your business.